Skip to content

 MethodSignatureDescription

-appendappend(stream, payload, opts?) → Promise<AppendResult>Append
+appendappend(stream, payload, opts?) → Promise<AppendResult>Append record (with optional headers)

-readread(stream, opts?) → Promise<ReadResult>Read
+readread(stream, opts?) → Promise<ReadResult>Read records

 groupJoingroupJoin(stream, group, consumer) → Promise<void>Join group